This tomato cream sauce pasta is so easy to make.

 Cook the veggies

-- Heat 2 Tbsp of the olive oil over medium heat in a large skillet.
-Add the onion, garlic, 1 tsp sea salt, and pepper.
-Cook for 3 minutes.
-Now add the tomatoes.
-Continue cooking over medium heat for 5 minutes.
+- In a large skillet, heat 2 Tbsp of the olive oil over medium heat.
+Add the onion, garlic, ½ tsp sea salt, and the pepper.
+Turn the heat up to medium-high, and cook for 3 minutes.

 Add the tomato paste and brown sugar